Oh, by the way, looking to stay on top of some important trends and issues in cyber security?

 Private Internet Access (According to PIA: "Private Internet Access is the only proven no logging consumer VPN service and has been PC Mag's Editor Choice for years running")

 Pure VPN (According to PureVPN: "A complete 360° solution that creates encrypted VPN tunnels, restricts malware, viruses, annoying ads and filters unwanted content")

 Nord VPN (According to NordVPN: "NordVPN maintains 3200+ servers in 60 countries, DoubleVPN servers for increased security and Support 24/7 (Live) support")

 Have you tried a Password Manager?
 Convenient way to generate strong passwords and keep them safe!

-Here are two options to consider:
+Here an option to consider:

 Dashlane (According to Dashlane “We are the only password manager with a completely zero-knowledge security architecture.
 We received best app of 2015 by both Google and Apple”)

 Or maybe you just want to create a random password "on-demand" - check out this nifty Password Generator tool.
 Password Generator: Create a complicated, random password